 Talent cleans the tail with ethanol.

 Insert the needle parallel to the tail vein and gently pull back the plunger [1].
 If there is no blood flowing into the syringe, slowly push the cell suspension into the vein.
-[2].
+After the injection is completed, quickly pull out the needle.
+Press the injection site gently with a cotton ball and return the mouse to a new clean cage[2].

 Talent inserting the needle parallel to the tail vein and pulling back the plunger.

 Talent injecting the cell suspension into the tail vein.

-3.5.1.

-3.5.2.
+After the injection is completed, quickly pull out the needle.
+Press the injection site gently with a cotton ball.(moved from below)

 After the injection is completed, quickly pull out the needle [1].
 Press the injection site gently with a cotton ball and return the mouse to a new clean cage [2].
 Closely observe the mouse for several minutes for any adverse effects [3].